gypze/SEO-Project/README.md

 ## Optimizations

-I first added a <header> element
+I first added a header element

-I reorganized the HTML headings <h1> - <h6> and put them in proper order.
+I reorganized the HTML headings

-I then changed the <div> element to the <nav> element as it specifies that the content is navigation related so that users with disabilites can understand the information.
+I changed the div element to the nav element as it specifies that the content is navigation related so that users with disabilites can understand the information.

 I added alt text next to the all of the image link so that the technology that exists for users with disabilites could be used.

-I organized the <ul> <li> <a href> code removing whitespace so that the code is more organized
+I organized the ul, li,and  a href code removing whitespace so that the code is more organized

 ## Link to URL